Answers to all the most common questions from our whale and dolphin watching passengers

-- Smoking is not permitted at any time on board the boat.
+- No. Smoking is not permitted at any time on board the boat.

 Is food or drink included in the tour price?

 - Food and drinks are not included in your tour price but may be purchased on board.
-We have a licenced café selling a selection of drinks and snacks.
+We have a licensed café selling a selection of drinks and snacks.

 Can I bring my own food or drink on board?